FolkusKyiv/pipedrive/README.md

 npx cypress open
 ```
 to launch the tests

 Alternatively, you can also do ```npx cypress run -b chrome``` to launch headless execution of the tests in chrome

 # Note 3
 For the sake of demonstration, the checks assume that everything is OK and according to design doc.
 In reality, it is not always the case.

-Import of css constants from design doc can be used, for examaple, by
+Import of css constants from design doc can be used, for example, by
 constants.js
 ```